Buffalo Grove, Illinois: Government

 The government of Buffalo Grove is a council-manager form of government with elements of home rule, gained in 1980.
 The village president and six trustees with four-year terms lead the government.
 The daily functions of the village are carried out by an appointed village manager whose job includes attracting new businesses, presenting an annual budget, and much more.
 According to the village, the village manager's function "is similar to that of a general manager in a multi-division service organization".
 Accordingly, the village manager, Dane Bragg, received a $267,310 salary in 2019 plus a $15,000 bonus.

 In 2021, the village expected $107 million in revenues to support $113 million in expenditures.
 Fire Department and Police pensions and Illinois Municipal Retirement Fund were the steepest expenditures, totaling around $7 million.
 In 2017, the biggest revenue sources were taxes at 58 percent (property taxes were largest at 34 percent) and intergovernmental revenues at 27 percent.
 The sales tax rate for Cook and Lake County is 10 percent and 8 percent.
 Also, the tax rate on food and beverages sold at restaurants in the Cook County portion of Buffalo Grove is 11 percent (10 percent for sales tax and 1 percent for food and beverage tax), while in Lake County, the same tax on food sold at restaurants is 9 percent.
 Budgeted employment in 2018 for Police, Fire, Public Works, Golf, and Administration was 260 people.

 Illinois Democratic Senator Adriane Johnson is a resident of Buffalo Grove.
 Appointed in 2020 following Terry Link's resignation, she represents part of Buffalo Grove and serves on Buffalo Grove Park Board.
-She does not plan to seek re-election in 2022.
-The other Illinois Senator who represents Buffalo Grove is Democrat Julie Morrison in the 29th state senate district.
-In the Illinois House of Representatives, Democrats Daniel Didech and Jonathan Carroll represent the 59th and 57th districts.
-Nationally, Democrat Brad Schneider represents Lake County Buffalo Grove in the 10th Congressional District, and Democrat Raja Krishnamoorthi represents Cook County Buffalo Grove in the 8th Congressional District.
+An Illinois Senator who represents Buffalo Grove is Democrat Julie Morrison in the 29th state senate district.
+In the Illinois House of Representatives, Democrats Daniel Didech and Tracy Katz Muhl represent the 59th and 57th districts respectively.
+Nationally, Democrat Brad Schneider represents Lake County Buffalo Grove in the 10th Congressional District, and Democrat Raja Krishnamoorthi represents Cook County and Buffalo Grove in the 8th Congressional District.
 Former Buffalo Grove Village Presidents Verna L. Clayton and Sidney Mathias served in the Illinois House of Representatives.